PrePaper/ICME22_798/pre_data/README.md

 # Prepare data
-The directory weibo_dataset contains the representations of data in Weibo dataset.
+Files in this directory are used to prepare data for MUGS with meta-data in Weibo and Twitter datasets.
 The gen_by_VGG.py file is for generating visual unimodal representations of images in Weibo and Twitter datasets.
 The gen_emb_Bert.py file is used to generate textual unimodal representations of text content in Weibo and Twitter datasets and prepare the representation files for MUGS.